angular/angular/aio/content/guide/attribute-directives.md

 In this demo, the `highlightColor` property is an ***input*** property of the `HighlightDirective`.
 You've seen it applied without an alias:

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (color)" region="color"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts (color)" region="color"></code-example>

 You've seen it with an alias:

-<code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" header="src/app/highlight.directive.ts (color)" region="color"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.ts" header="src/app/highlight.directive.ts (color)" region="color"></code-example>

 Either way, the `@Input` decorator tells Angular that this property is _public_ and available for binding by a parent component.